A Buffer-aided Successive Opportunistic Relay Selection Scheme with Power Adaptation and Inter-Relay Interference Cancellation for Cooperative Diversity Systems: System model

-The Quality of Service (QoS) is measured in terms of SINR.
-Hence, independently of nodal distribution and traffic pattern, a transmission from transmitter to its corresponding receiver is successful (error-free) if the SINR of the receiver is greater or equal to the \textit{capture ratio} $\gamma_0$.
-Therefore, we require that The value of $\gamma_0$ depends on the modulation and coding characteristics of the radio.
-Due to battery limitations, we assume that each transmitting node $i$ (source and relays) has a maximum power $P_{i}^{\max}$.
+Hence, the Quality of Service (QoS) can be measured in terms of SINR, i.e., independently of nodal distribution and traffic pattern, a transmission from transmitter to its corresponding receiver is successful (error-free) if the SINR of the receiver is greater or equal to the \textit{capture ratio} $\gamma_0$.
+The value of $\gamma_0$ depends on the modulation and coding characteristics of the radio, such as, the required data rate of the application which is supported by the network and the error-correction coding technique.
+Therefore, we require that